solana-developers/program-examples/README.md

   Build and test commands are defined via pnpm scripts and use `litesvm` for testing.
   Run `pnpm test` to execute tests.

+> [!NOTE]
+> If you're new to Solana, you don't need to create your own programs to perform basic things like making accounts, creating tokens, sending tokens, or minting NFTs.
+These common tasks are handled with existing programs, for example the System Program (for making an account or transferring SOL) or the token program (for creating tokens and NFTs).

 **If a given example is missing, please send us a PR to add it!** Our aim is to have every example available in every option.
 We'd also love to see more programs involving staking, wrapped tokens, oracles, compression and VRF.
 Follow the [contributing guidelines](./CONTRIBUTING.md) to keep things consistent.